-Dana’s clients appreciate that she serves as the catalyst for open and constructive dialogue with government agency professionals and elected officials.
 In addition to productive communication with external stakeholders, Dana is also dedicated to a high degree of accountability within her team so that client ambitions become tangible results.
-Dana is personally committed to remaining accessible, and also holds regular meetings with client teams in order to remain on track and end-game driven.
+Endgame-driven, Dana is committed to remaining accessible, holding regular meetings with client teams to ensure initiatives and projects stay on track.

-Prior to joining the firm, Dana worked in the office of Senator David Durenberger (R-MN).
-On the political side, Dana has worked as an informal advisor to two Republican initiatives on the environment; served as executive director of the Women’s Coalition with the Dole for President campaign; was a member of the Government Affairs team at the 1996 Republican National Convention, the Women’s Advisory Committee for Bush/Quayle 1988, and the Women’s Leadership Network; and served on the board of directors for Leader PAC, and on the National Committee for the Women’s House Republican Victory Committee.
+Before joining the firm, Dana worked in the office of Senator David Durenberger (R-MN).
+On the political side, she served as an informal advisor to two Republican initiatives on the environment and was an executive director of the Women’s Coalition with the Dole for President campaign.
+Dana was also a member of the Government Affairs team at the 1996 Republican National Convention, the Women’s Advisory Committee for Bush/Quayle 1988, and the Women’s Leadership Network.
+She served on the board of directors for Leader PAC and the National Committee for the Women’s House Republican Victory Committee.

 Dana is not licensed to practice law.